Dodgers Vs. Giants Prediction, Odds, Pick

 The Los Angeles Dodgers take on the San Francisco Giants.
 Check out our MLB odds series for our Dodgers Giants prediction and pick.

+The Dodgers and Giants, along with the rest of baseball, are in a reflective mood on the day after the death of Vin Scully, the iconic Dodger announcer who worked for the club for 67 years.
+Scully grew up as a Giant fan in New York.
+He attended Fordham University and began calling Dodger games in Brooklyn at the age of 22 in 1950.
+Scully’s last game on the air was a Dodger-Giant game in San Francisco in 2016.
+He died on the day of a Dodger-Giant game.
+The news of his passing broke during the Dodger-Giant game on Tuesday night.
+It is fitting and poetic, and we wanted to note that before continuing with this preview.
+The Dodgers will carry Vin Scully in their hearts as they take the field on Wednesday by the Bay.

-Tyler Anderson gets the assignment for the Dodgers, while Alex Wood is the starter for the Giants.
+Julio Urias goes to the mound for the Dodgers, while Alex Cobb gets the starting assignment for the Giants.

-Tyler Anderson has a 2.61 ERA, but in July, he elevated his game for the Dodgers.
-He pitched to a 1.11 ERA.
-He has not allowed an earned run since July 8 against the Cubs.
-Tony Gonsolin has been a pleasant surprise for the Dodgers in 2022, but he has struggled in his first few starts after the All-Star break.
-Anderson has remained outstanding, increasing the odds that he will get a start for the Dodgers in the National League Division Series.
-Clayton Kershaw was untouchable for most of July, but he ran into trouble in his last two starts of the month.
-Anderson was, over the course of the full month, the better Dodger starter in July.

-Alex Wood has a 4.11 ERA.
-The former Dodger has had a bumpy season with the Giants, but in July, he bounced back.
-His ERA for the year was 5.03 at the end of June, but he pitched to a 1.65 ERA in July to knock down his ERA by nearly a whole run.
-Wood’s one less-than-great performance in July, however, was against the Dodgers.
-On July 23 in Dodger Stadium, he gave up two runs in only four innings.
-The Dodgers worked counts and made him labor.
-He threw 97 pitches in his four innings, an average of just over 24 pitches per inning.
-We will see how effective he can be in this return engagement against the Dodgers.
+Julio Urias has a 2.71 ERA.
+His ERA has been under three runs for nearly the whole season.
+It briefly went above three runs after a disastrous outing against the Cubs — two innings pitched, five runs allowed — on July 10.
+However, Urias has responded to that clunker by pitching brilliantly in his last three starts: 20 innings, only three runs allowed, one home run allowed.
+He looks like a strong frontline starter the Dodgers can depend on in October.

+Alex Cobb has a 4.06 ERA.
+However, that ERA doesn’t tell you how well he is currently performing.
+Cobb was terrible earlier in the season.
+His ERA was 5.73 at the end of May.
+He missed nearly three weeks, then returned to the San Francisco rotation in mid-June.
+Since then, he has pitched to an ERA of well under three runs.
+In his most recent outing against the Cubs this past weekend, he pitched six innings and gave up one solo homer.
+He allowed three hits, walked one, and struck out 11.
+He is thriving and giving the Giants hope for the remaining two months of the season.
+San Francisco needs to stack some wins in the National League wild card race.
+Cobb is doing what he can to help the team.

 Courtesy of FanDuel, here are the Dodgers-Giants MLB odds.